fbpx

 Putting You First

-This session will follow a U-FIRST approach to enhancing your self awareness of your current well-being.
-It will also support your reflection for opportunities for creating better balance in your life.
+This workshop will focus on enhancing your self awareness of your current well-being.
+It will also support your reflection for opportunities to create a better balance in your life.

 Navigating Difficult Conversations